psatyajeet/personal-site/src/pages/posts/2019/01/20/favorite-tools.md

 day: '20'
 ---

 Whenever someone shows something on their computer, I notice their personal setup and hacks.
-These tools are found over time and eventually make up a personal toolbox.
+These tools are collected over time and eventually make up a personal toolbox.

 I'd like to share my personal toolbox and hopefully inspire others start to do the same!